by Calculated Risk on 11/27/2017 11:10:00 AM

-New home sales for October were reported below the consensus forecast at 563,000 on a seasonally adjusted annual rate basis (SAAR).
-And the previous months were revised down.
+New home sales for October were reported at 685,000 on a seasonally adjusted annual rate basis (SAAR).
+This was well above the consensus forecast, and the highest sales rate since October 2007.
+However the three previous months were revised down (combined).

 Click on graph for larger image.

-This graph shows new home sales for 2015 and 2016 by month (Seasonally Adjusted Annual Rate).
-Sales to date are up 12.7% year-over-year, because of very strong year-over-year growth over the last seven months.
+This graph shows new home sales for 2016 and 2017 by month (Seasonally Adjusted Annual Rate).

 And here is another update to the "distressing gap" graph that I first started posting a number of years ago to show the emerging gap caused by distressed sales.
 Now I'm looking for the gap to close over the next several years.